Skip to Content

 Soil Bacteria

-There are an estimated 60,000 different species of bacteria, of which about 6-percent have been named.
+There are an estimated 60,000 different species of bacteria, of which about 6 percent have been named.
 Each of them lives symbiotically with unique roles and capabilities.
 Most live in your topsoil, where organic matter is present.

 Fungi

-In comparison to bacteria, fungi are more resistant to low moisture and pH.
+Compared to bacteria, fungi are more resistant to low moisture and pH.
 Still, because most fungi are obligate aerobes, they are intolerant of low oxygen levels.
 Fungi are also unable to survive temperatures greater than 140 degrees Fahrenheit.

 Composting is a delicate balance between ensuring high enough temperatures, ensuring enough oxygen, and preventing temperatures exceeding 140 degrees Fahrenheit.
 Managing your compost pile is as much an art form as a science.